-7 Last day of classes.
+6 Last day of classes.
 Last day to drop a course.
 All paper work must be completed and returned to the Academic Dean's Office before 5:00 p.m.
 No exceptions.

-8 Examination Prep Day 10 - 13 Final examinations.
+7 Examination Prep Day

+- 9 12 Final examinations.
 Accounts must be paid in full per agreement before examinations may be taken.
 No examinations may be taken out of schedule except in extreme hardship cases such as illness or a death in the immediate family.
 A charge of \$30.00 is made for any examination taken out of schedule.
-No test time will be altered to accommodate travel schedules.
-14 Residence halls close, 12:00 noon.
-Last meal served in cafeteria at breakfast.
-17 Final fall associated and dealars due in Desistant's office.
-0:00 and

-17 Final fall semester grades are due in Registrar's office, 9:00 a.m.
+No test time will be altered to accommodate travel schedules. - 13 Residence halls close, 12:00 noon.
+Last meal served in cafeteria at breakfast. - 16 Final fall semester grades are due in Registrar's office, 9:00 a.m.

-\ Students must observe strictly the rules governing class attendance.
+^{} Students must observe strictly the rules governing class attendance.
 Holiday dates are to be observed.
 Do not request exceptions.

-Spring Semester, 2019
+Spring Semester, 2020